m-lutter/portfolio/Circuit 8: EPROM Decoder/readme.md

 ## Truth Table
 Here is a google sheets version of the truth table programmed on the EPROM chip.

 ![image](https://github.com/user-attachments/assets/e524ad68-d014-4a1c-b603-0beb05452ab0)

+The outputs to each digit on the display are given as hex values.
+The 7 most significant bits of the output represent abcdefg of the seven segment display in order, with a 0 representing an asserted value on the common anode display.
 ## Components
 - 220 Ohm Resistor x 21
 - DIP-8 input x 1